On this page

-You must report changes (e.g. in operations or number of gaming machines) to the municipal authorities in writing.
+You must report changes (for instance in operations or number of gaming machines) to the municipal authorities in writing.
 You may have to apply for a new permit, or have it altered.

 Permit for operating gaming machines

 You need a permit for operating gaming machines, if you want to use gaming machines commercially or allow third parties to use them.
-You can obtain the operating permit from the Games of Chance Authority (Kansspelautoriteit, Ksa).
+You can obtain the operating permit (in Dutch) from the Games of Chance Authority (Kansspelautoriteit, Ksa).
 The permit is subject to conditions relating to the organisation of your business and the conduct of the applicant, administrator and manager.
-As the permit holder, you must annually provide the Games of Chance Authority with the addresses of the catering locations where you installed gaming machines and the total number of gaming machines installed.
+That is why after your application, the Games of Chance Authority will perform a background check of your company and the persons involved.